tarequehasan2/cs543group12/trunk/Nachos/src/nachos/proj3/README-GROUP12.txt

 This part was successfully implemented.

 The VMProcess class has been created to extend from the UserProcess class as required.
-Only functions that needed to be modified for the functionality changes were overridden.
+We had to increase the visibility of some of the methods in order to support them being overridden or called from the subclass.
+We now have a better understanding of how the classes are likely to be reused in the subsequent projects, so we do not expect to make a similar mistake next time.
+We also had to abstract out the direct access to the pageTable array in UserProcess, otherwise we would have to override the entire method which accessed the pageTable array.

 The handleTLBMiss function was added to deal with TLB misses.
-The process hands control to the IPT, which first synchronizes the translation entries.
+The process hands control to the Inverted Page Table class, which we will refer to herein via its acronym: IPT.
+We take advantage of the Processor calling into the operating system to synchronizes the translation entries.
+This is so that our page table entries can "learn" if the Processor used or wrote to any page it was able to access via the TLB.

 The IPT then pulls the entry into memory based on whether the entry is in the swap, is a stack entry, or is a coff entry.
-Finally, it overwrites a random entry in the TLB with the new one.
+Finally, it overwrites an entry of its choosing in the TLB with the new one.

-On a context switch, the TLB entries are synchronized to update their status, then all the TLB entries are invalidated.
+On a context switch, the TLB entries are invalidated in order to force a TLB miss when the current process regains focus.
+One cannot merely cache the TLB entries because the OS is free to move the physical pages around "underneath" a process, and the only way to recover that information is via the TLB miss algorithm.

-There is a single, global Inverted Page Table.
-Since we have implemented demand paging and virtual memory, the discussion of the functionality of the IPT will be left to Part 2.

-The Inverted Page Table has several hash maps (TODO: I think this is changing to just one.
-The others should be in part 2).
-The first indexes a pid to a hash map that indexes vpns to an entry.
-This is used to find the swap aware entry based on the vpn and pid.
-The second is the same structure as the first, but is used to store all the entries that are in the swap file.
-The final map indexes a ppn to a list of TLB entries.
-This is the actual contents of memory.
+VMProcess also overrides readVirtualMemory and writeVirtualMemory.
+By doing so, we can keep the used and dirty status bits in sync for syscall originated reads and writes.

 === Part 2 ===

 This part was successfully implemented.

+We implemented a core map, as was requested.
+This map is keyed by physical page number, and it holds a list of (pid,vpn) tuples.
+However, because we did not implement section sharing (as discussed in the text), the list will always be of size one for this project.

+The Inverted Page Table has two maps to keep track of the page tables for all processes in the system.
+The first indexes a pid to a map of its page tables by virtual page number.
+The second is the same structure, but is used exclusively for page tables that represent swap entries.

-To ease processing and storage of translation entries, we have implemented a swap aware translation entry.
-This keeps track of whether the entry is coff or stack, the location of the swap, the coff page and section, and all other normal translation entry data.
+To ease processing and storage of translation entries, we have implemented a swap aware translation entry, which resembles the vanilla Translation Entry but with extra fields for our needs.
+It keeps track of whether the entry is a coff page, or stack page, if the entry is in swap (and the location of the swap page), the source coff page and section, in addition to the other normal translation entry data.
 It has a function to allow conversion to a normal translation entry.

-In order to implement demand paging, we first added a core map.
-This is implemented using a hash map that maps ppns to the swap aware translation entry that is contained in that page.

-In order to located entries in the swap, we have a separate hash map that maps pids to a hash map that maps vpns to swap aware translation entries.

 To ease testing, we implemented an interface called Algorithm which is used for page replacement.
 We implemented both a random choice page replacement algorithm and a second chance clock algorithm, as described in the text.
-Currently, the chosen class is hard-coded, so no runtime changes are possible.
+One may replace the algorithm by editing the nachos.conf file.

 Once a victim page is chosen, it is only written to swap if it is dirty.
-It is removed from the core map and any TLB entries are invalidated.
+It is removed from the core map, the bookkeeping entries in the IPT are updated and any TLB entries pointing to that physical page are invalidated.

 The swap file is handled as a file using the machine's provided filesystem.
 Since the swap aware translation entries track their location in the swap, the swap file class only has functions that move entries in and out of the swap file.
 The swap file assumes that the calling function locked the memory as needed.
 The VMProcess terminate function has been overridden to close the swap file in order to clean up.

+We used the provided coff files, including matmult.coff and sort.coff, in combination with sh.coff to exercise the virtual memory manager heavily.

 === Part 3 ===

 This part was successfully implemented.

 Lazy loading was achieved by overriding loadSections.
 The function now calls IPT.addCoff().
-This function creates page entries for each coff section, making sure to set the entry to read only.
-It also creates an entry for each stack page.
-None of the entries are added to the TLB, so they are loaded as the process attempts to read them.
+This function creates page entries for each coff section, making sure to set the entry to read only if it is declared as such in the source coff.
+It also creates a page table entry for each stack page, plus one for the program's arguments (just like UserProcess does), but does not actually allocate any memory at all during loadSections.
+We chose to implement a "purely virtual" paging scheme, so none of the entries are loaded into memory until their frames are referenced by a TLB miss.

+When a coff is loaded, the number of stack frames is taken from the variable in UserProcess, so no changes were made to that value for this project.

 == COMPILING THE TEST PROGRAMS ==